wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 - The script will not attempt to obtain a new token if it receives any HTTP 4xx errors as replication delay can cause newly generated valid tokens to not yet be available on the subscriber.
 - If there's a change in token lifetime (for example, changing settings on the API Client configuration will invalidate existing tokens), the token file must be deleted manually.
 The token file is located in `/var/tmp/<name of monitor>-token.json`.
 Alternatively, you could wait for the token to reach its scheduled expiration time, but this could take a long time depending on how much time was left on the original token.
 An invalidated token will cause the script to throw an HTTP 4xx error (note the previous limitation).
 - The BIG-IP only has python 2.7 available, and it is not easy to import external modules.
 - ClearPass only updates the Last Replication Timestamp once every 3 minutes.
-This implies that the maximum amount of time it potentially takes for a server to be marked `Down` is 3 minutes + the monitor `Timeout`.
-This is unlikely, however, because the script marks a resource `Down` if it gets no HTTP response during the API calls, but it is worth noting.
+This implies that the maximum amount of time it potentially takes for a server to be marked `Down` is 3 minutes.
 Therefore, make sure this isn't the only monitor in your resource pool.
 - Updating the ClearPass infrastructure will cause databases to be out of sync for a while.
 It may make sense to disable the monitor in each ClearPass zone during a maintenance window so that the entire infrastructure doesn't get flagged as `Down` simultaneously.
 - Very rarely, the script will execute the moment before the replication interval gets updated, and will show a time difference of 180 or 185 seconds between the subscriber and the rest of the cluster.
 This race condition will cause the monitor to fail for that `Interval`.
 However, at the next `Interval`, the monitor will succeed.
-Therefore, the best practice use of this script is to set the `Timeout` on the monitor to the F5 best practice of 3x the monitor `Interval` + 1 seconds, with the monitor `Interval` no less than 5 seconds.
+Therefore, it is important to adhere to the best practice of this script by setting the monitor `Timeout` to 181.
+See the `Monitor Interval and Timeout` section of this README for more information.

 ## Troubleshooting
 Check the `/var/log/ltm` logs for detailed information on script errors or issues.
 This is the most useful resource for checking why a node is failing its healthcheck.
 Use `tail -f /var/log/ltm` from the bash shell to watch logs in real time.
 Note that the `/var/log/ltm` log is used even if the BIG-IP is not provisioned for LTM.